Survivor Series (2020): Preliminary matches

-The actual pay-per-view opened with the men's 5-on-5 traditional Survivor Series elimination match, featuring Team Raw (AJ Styles, Keith Lee, Sheamus, Braun Strowman, and Riddle) (accompanied by Styles' bodyguard, Omos) against Team SmackDown (Kevin Owens, Jey Uso, King Corbin, Seth Rollins, and Otis).
+The actual event opened with the men's 5-on-5 Survivor Series match, featuring Team Raw (AJ Styles, Keith Lee, Sheamus, Braun Strowman, and Riddle) (accompanied by Styles' bodyguard, Omos) against Team SmackDown (Kevin Owens, Jey Uso, King Corbin, Seth Rollins, and Otis).
 Jey and Styles started the match.
 After Sheamus tagged in the match, Rollins tagged in, got on his knees, and allowed Sheamus to perform a Brogue Kick on him: Rollins was subsequently eliminated, proclaiming it was "for the greater good."
-After Rollins' elimination, the remaining SmackDown team members attempted to discuss a strategy outside the ring only for Strowman to tackle all of them with a running shoulder tackle.
+After Rollins' elimination, the remaining SmackDown team members attempted to discuss a strategy outside the ring while Team Raw did the same only for Strowman to tag himself in and tackle all of them with a running shoulder tackle.
 Back in the ring, Owens performed Stunners on Lee, Sheamus, and Riddle, after which Styles performed a Phenomenal Forearm on Owens to eliminate him.
-Styles attacked Corbin with a superkick and Riddle performed a Floating Bro from the top rope to eliminate Corbin.
+Styles attacked Corbin with a Pelé kick and Riddle performed a Floating Bro from the top rope to eliminate Corbin.
 After Otis performed the Caterpillar on Strowman, Otis attempted a Vader Bomb on Strowman only for Riddle to intercept Otis.
 Strowman took advantage of the distraction and performed a Running Powerslam on Otis to eliminate him.
 Jey attacked Team Raw with a flurry of Superkicks.
 In the end, Jey countered a Phenomenal Forearm from Styles and attempted a Splash on him; however, Lee, who was the legal member, intercepted Jey by catching him in midair and transitioned into a Spirit Bomb on Jey to win the match with a clean sweep, and giving Raw their second win of the night.

 Next, SmackDown Tag Team Champions The Street Profits (Angelo Dawkins and Montez Ford) faced Raw Tag Team Champions The New Day (Kofi Kingston and Xavier Woods, accompanied by former stable member Big E from SmackDown); the trio came out dressed as their respective Gears 5 characters, available as downloadable content for the game.
 Big E went backstage after the match began.
 After an evenly contested match between the two teams, The Street Profits performed an electric chair/blockbuster combination on Woods to win the match for SmackDown, giving SmackDown their first win of the night.
 Following the match, both teams showed mutual respect for each other.

 After that, Raw's United States Champion Bobby Lashley (accompanied by Hurt Business stablemates MVP, Cedric Alexander, and Shelton Benjamin) faced SmackDown's Intercontinental Champion Sami Zayn.
 Zayn refused to fight Lashley and attempted to walk away from the match, however, he was thwarted by The Hurt Business.
 In the closing moments, Zayn attempted to leave again, only for MVP to intercept him, after which, Zayn tried to convince the referee that MVP tripped him.
 MVP then threw Zayn back in the ring and Lashley applied the Hurt Lock on Zayn, who submitted, giving Raw their third win over SmackDown's one win.